 Starting a food business is not as simple as it may sound.
 Like any small business, food enterprises require careful planning, dedication and skilled management to be successful.
 The food business is unique when compared to most other types of businesses.
 The food you produce can have a direct effect on your customers’ health and safety.
 In fact, a food product that has been improperly processed could cause serious illness or even death.
 Consequently, a business that makes or sells food products must comply with a number of complex and often confusing federal, state and local regulations.

 Do not make any plans or begin any operations until you are sure that you have complied with all federal, state and local regulations and zoning rules related to food production, processing and sales.
 This includes the construction of your facility as well as preparation and labeling.
 It is advisable to meet with the local health department before you begin planning your business, to make sure that you understand all of the regulations that your food business will be required to meet.
-For a list of county health department offices, refer to health.mo.gov/living/lpha/lphas.php.
-A copy of the Missouri Food Code that outlines the state and federal regulations related to food, food processing and food establishments can be found on the Web at health.mo.gov/safety/foodsafety/pdf/missourifoodcode.pdf (note: this document is very lengthy if printed).
+To find county health department offices, refer to health.mo.gov/living/lpha/lphas.php.
+A copy of the Missouri Food Code that outlines the state and federal regulations related to food, food processing and food establishments can be found on the Web at health.mo.gov/safety/foodsafety/pdf/missourifoodcode.pdf.
+(Note: this document is very lengthy if printed.)

 Missouri regulations prohibit the operation of a food-processing establishment in a kitchen that is also used for family cooking.
 A separate kitchen that is closed off from the rest of the home is required.
 The equipment is also regulated.
 Generally, you can’t take your home kitchen equipment into the business kitchen to use some of the time and take it back into the household kitchen whenever you like.

-To produce and sell food for human consumption, your food business must conform to Good Manufacturing Practices (GMPs).
-GMPs were designed and instituted by the federal government to ensure that foods are manufactured, processed and handled in a safe and sanitary manner.
-To operate and maintain your business, you must meet the conditions as set out in the GMPs.
-If a complaint is filed against you or your product, a GMP inspection by the FDA or state is likely to occur.
-GMPs include the following areas:
+To produce and sell food for human consumption, your food business must conform to Current Good Manufacturing Practices (CGMPs).
+CGMPs were designed and instituted by the federal government to ensure that foods are manufactured, processed and handled in a safe and sanitary manner.
+To operate and maintain your business, you must meet the conditions as set out in the CGMPs.
+If a complaint is filed against you or your product, a CGMP inspection by the FDA or state is likely to occur.
+CGMPs include the following areas:

 - Facility and grounds